 Employees, officers and directors may have access to the intellectual property and trade secrets and other confidential and proprietary information of the Company, such as business, strategic, financial and other critical information.
 You must not misuse or improperly disclose any such non-public, confidential information pertaining to the business affairs of the Company.
-You must not do anything to jeopardize or unwittingly disclose any such information through your email communications or use of social media (such as Facebook, Twitter, LinkedIn, Instagram and other communication channels).
+You must not do anything to jeopardize or unwittingly disclose any such information through your email communications, use of social media (such as Facebook, Twitter, LinkedIn, Instagram and other communication channels), or by any other manner.
 Confidential information includes non-public information about the Company and its business partners, customers or other entities, including those that have entered into confidentiality agreements with the Company.
 Examples of confidential information include:

-- Information pertaining to the Company's projects and strategies. - Information about acquisitions, mergers or similar transactions. - Financial information, including historical, current and projected financial results, unless publicly announced. - Information about future plans or changes in the Company's project developments or results. - Information about liquidity, borrowings, securities offerings or changes in previously disclosed financial information. - Changes in management. - Information about significant litigation.
+- Information pertaining to the Company's projects and strategies, including technologies used by the Company. - · Information about acquisitions, mergers or similar transactions. - Financial information, including historical, current and projected financial results, unless publicly announced. - Information about future plans or changes in the Company's project developments or results. - Information about liquidity, borrowings, securities offerings or changes in previously disclosed financial information. - · Changes in management or other key personnel. - · Information about significant litigation.